 The PROLOR Board of Directors has fixed July 22, 2013 as the record date for the determination of stockholders entitled to notice of, and to vote at, the PROLOR special meeting and any adjournment or postponement thereof.
 Only holders of record of shares of PROLOR common stock at the close of business on the record date are entitled to notice of, and to vote at, the PROLOR special meeting.
-At the close of business on the record date, PROLOR had outstanding and entitled to vote shares of common stock.
+At the close of business on the record date, PROLOR had outstanding and entitled to vote 63,850,695 shares of common stock.
 Each share of PROLOR common stock outstanding on the PROLOR record date entitles the holder thereof to one vote on each matter properly brought before the PROLOR special meeting, exercisable in person or by proxy through a properly executed and delivered proxy card.

-At the close of business on July 22, 2013, PROLOR's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding PROLOR common stock (excluding any shares of PROLOR common stock deliverable upon exercise of outstanding stock options or warrants) at the PROLOR special meeting.
-Excluding shares of PROLOR common stock held by OPKO officers and directors who are also directors and executive officers of PROLOR, at the close of business on July 22, 2013, OPKO's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding PROLOR common stock.
-At the close of business on July 22, 2013, these shares represented approximately % of the PROLOR common stock outstanding and entitled to vote at the PROLOR special meeting.
-PROLOR expects that its and OPKO's directors and executive officers will vote their shares "FOR" approval of each of the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal.
+At the close of business on July 22, 2013, PROLOR's directors and executive officers and their affiliates (including Dr. Frost, Dr. Hsiao and Mr. Rubin, each of whom is also an officer and director of OPKO) had the right to vote approximately 16.9 million shares of the thenoutstanding PROLOR common stock (excluding any shares of PROLOR common stock deliverable upon exercise of outstanding stock options or warrants) at the PROLOR special meeting.
+At the close of business on July 22, 2013, these shares represented approximately 26.5% of the PROLOR common stock outstanding and entitled to vote at the PROLOR special meeting.
+PROLOR expects that its directors and executive officers will vote their shares "FOR" approval of each of the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal.
 As a result, the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal may be approved even if a majority of PROLOR's unaffiliated stockholders vote against such proposals.